 Train Accident Lawyer in Tampa

 Whether you’re a train passenger, a pedestrian, or a vehicle occupant, trains pose a serious threat to your safety.
-According to the Federal Railroad Administration, there have been an average of almost 1,700 passengers involved in fatal train accidents per year over the last decade.
+According to the Federal Railroad Administration, there has been an average of almost 1,700 passengers involved in fatal train accidents per year over the last decade.
 When looking at the number of train accidents by state, Florida is #6 in the nation for highway/rail grade crossing accidents.

 What are the Most Common Causes of Train Accident Injuries?